kilianmandon/alphafold-decoded/README.md

 7. Structure Module (work in progress)

 If you are already familiar with tensors and machine learning, feel free to start at Attention.

-For working on the tutorials, the tutorials folder needs to be your root folder.
-You can either directly open tutorials in your editor, or you can set "Jupyter: Notebook File Root" as "tutorials" in your workspace settings.